khoiduong/mintClassicsSQL_analysis/README.md

 Not only that, the column "totalQuantOrdered" for the above table only covered ordered unit, so there is no information on the status of it (e.g, if it actually shipped or cancelled, or other reason).

-###Number of order not shipped for all reason vs cancelled only.
+III.
+Number of order not shipped for all reason vs cancelled only.
 |productCode	|productName	|totalOrderNotShipped_AllReason|	totalOrderCancelled
 | :-------------: |:-------------:| :-----: | :--------: |
 S18_3029	|1999 Yamaha Speed Boat	|205	|99